jlab-hep/localdb-docs/docs/qcflow/upload_resultwire.md

 ![demo scan](../images/qc-flow/select_scans.png)

 !!!
 Warning
-    We can not take all required data for Pixel Failure Test when we use the YARR emulator scanConsole(we can not store the results for `NoiseOccupanc` of `std_noisescan`).
-It can not show the bad pixel summary, but we can sign-off and upload this result to ITkPD.<br>
+    We can not take all required data for Pixel Failure Test when we use the YARR emulator scanConsole(we can not see the results for `NoiseOccupany` for `std_noisescan`).
+LocalDB can not show the bad pixel summary, but we can sign-off and upload this result to ITkPD.
+For the real scans, we can see the summary.
+I would like you to try after this tutorial!<br>

 ### 2. View the selected results in LocalDB viewer